jax-ml/jax/docs/tutorials/jit-compilation.md

 ## How JAX transformations work

 In the previous section, we discussed that JAX allows us to transform Python functions.
-This is done by first converting the Python function into a simple intermediate language called jaxpr.
-The transformations then work on the jaxpr representation.
+JAX accomplishes this by reducing each function into a sequence of {term}`primitive` operations, each representing one fundamental unit of computation.

-We can show a representation of the jaxpr of a function by using {func}`jax.make_jaxpr`:
+One way to see the sequence of primitives behind a function is using {func}`jax.make_jaxpr`:

 ```{code-cell}
 import jax